GalsenDev221/python.weekly/week-4/README.md

 # Week 4️⃣

-> This Python script.
+> This Python script is used to generate a QR Code

 ## Requirement

-> No requirement 😉
+You will need to install **qrcode** by running this command 👇🏽
+> pip install qrcode

 ### Date